-Twin Peaks 2017: Mystery Casting Choices And Strange Filming Locations Keep Fans Guessing
+‘Twin Peaks’ 2017: Mystery Casting Choices And Strange Filming Locations Keep Fans Guessing

 — Twin Peaks (@SHO_TwinPeaks) May 10, 2017

 Perhaps even more interesting than some of these casting choices is the list of filming locations for the new Twin Peaks episodes that has appeared on the show’s IMDb page.
 In addition to the principal filming locations in Washington state, the page lists Los Angeles and the Mojave Desert in California, Las Vegas, Nevada, and Paris, France, among other locations.
 No explanations have been given for these locations, but speculation abounds.

 Could a desert filming location involve some kind of space alien presence in the plot, as alluded to in the book The Secret History of Twin Peaks, written by Mark Frost?
 It could simply be that characters from the original series moved to these places, or perhaps they relate to entirely new story arcs that will be introduced.
 The show’s cast, producers, and Lynch himself have been tight-lipped about details.

 The long wait for new Twin Peaks episodes is almost over, and fans are excited to sink their teeth into what will surely be a bevy of new mysteries surrounding the show.
-With all 18-episodes being directed by David Lynch, most are just ecstatic that the show they like is going to come back in style.
+With all 18 episodes being directed by David Lynch, most are just ecstatic that the show they like is going to come back in style.

 [Featured Image by Dan Steinberg/AP Images]